mchrzanowski/improved_glmnet/README.md

 improved_glmnet
 ===============
-This is a software library meant to be a well-written, performance-competitive alternative to the library <tt>glmnet</tt>.
+This is a software library meant to be a performance-competitive alternative to the library <tt>glmnet</tt>.
 Currently supported features
 include:

 * solving the elastic net optimization problem
 * generating a regularization path
-* selecting a lambda value that has excellent generalization performance on the elastic net problem
+* selecting a lambda value that has excellent generalization performance via cross validation

 I have written one usage example per described feature, which you can see in the
 <tt>src</tt> directory: